3DGen-Bench: Comprehensive Benchmark Suite for 3D Generative Models: Evaluation

 In this section, we conduct a comprehensive assessment of each generative model based on \emph{human expert annotations}.
 Specifically, we calculate the average Elo scores for each model across the five criteria and present radar charts in Figure~\ref{fig:radar}, which depict the top 9 models for Text-to-3D and Image-to-3D tracks.

 {\textbf{Text-to-3D.}} According to our criteria, the top-3 methods in text-to-3D track are MVDream~\citep{Mvdream}, LucidDreamer~\citep{Luciddreamer}, and Magic3D~\citep{Magic3D}, achieving average Elo scores of 1177.66, 1112.21, and 1088.93, respectively.
-The model ranking allows us to explore each model's strengths and weaknesses and gain some insights for further improvement.
+These results shed light on the distinct strengths and weaknesses of each method, offering insights that can inform future improvements in 3D generation techniques.
 The success of MVDream~\citep{Mvdream} demonstrates the advancement of multi-view diffusion model, which not only achieves the effective combination of 2D prior and 3D prior but also facilitates the information exchange between different views.
 Building on the 3DGS representation, LucidDreamer~\citep{Luciddreamer} performs well on geometry and texture quality.
-Magic3D~\citep{Magic3D} benefits from a "two-stage" optimization strategy but is somehow short on texture quality.
+Magic3D~\citep{Magic3D} benefits from a "two-stage" optimization strategy, significantly enhancing the geometric plausibility of generated 3D models.
+However, its texture quality remains somewhat unsatisfactory, primarily due to the inherent limitations of SDS loss.

 {\textbf{Image-to-3D.}} On the image-to-3D track, Wonder3D~\citep{Wonder3D}, OpenLRM~\citep{OpenLRM}, and Stable Zero123~\citep{Zero-1-to-3} emerge as the frontrunners, achieving average Elo scores of 1304.05, 1279.67, and 1200.69, respectively.
 Wonder3D~\citep{Wonder3D} employs a multi-view cross-domain attention mechanism, which again verifies the significance of 2D\&3D domain blending and multi-view consistency.
-Benefiting from Objarverse~\citep{Objaverse, Objaverse-XL} datasets, OpenLRM reinvigorates the transformer-based encoder-decoder framework.
-Meanwhile, Stable Zero123~\citep{Zero-1-to-3} achieves a comprehensive improvement over Zero123-XL~\citep{Zero-1-to-3}, but still leaves room for improvement in geometric details.
+Benefiting from Objarverse~\citep{Objaverse, Objaverse-XL} datasets, OpenLRM reinvigorates the transformer-based encoder-decoder architecture, enhancing the quality and diversity of generated 3D objects.
+Meanwhile, Stable Zero123~\citep{Zero-1-to-3} achieves a comprehensive improvement over Zero123-XL~\citep{Zero-1-to-3} in multiple dimensions, but still leaves room for improvement in geometric details.